sj26/rspec_junit_formatter/README.md

 ## Caveats

  * XML can only represent a [limited subset of characters][xml-charsets] which excludes null bytes and most control characters.
 This gem will use character entities where possible and fall back to replacing invalid characters with Ruby-like escape codes otherwise.
 For example, the null byte becomes `\0`.

 ## Roadmap

  * It would be nice to split things up into individual test suites, although would this correspond to example groups?
 The subject?
 The spec file?
 Not sure yet.

+## Development

+Run the specs with `bundle exec rake spec`.
+Run the specs against a matrix of rspec versions using `bundle exec rake spec:all`.

+## Releasing

+Bump the gem version in the gemspec, and commit.
+Then `bundle exec rake build` to build a gem package, `bundle exec rake install` to install and test it locally, then `bundle exec rake release` to tag and push the commits and gem.

 ## License